-Enjoying surimono is a form of making art.
+Enjoying these vignettes is a form of making art.

 Art-making begins here—in tiny steps so simple you realize that you CAN do this ….

 (Note: for a patient, a caregiver may have to read the words accompanying the following images, but sharing the visuals is what this is all about.)

 Visual art usually implies that humans have in some degree selected (decided where the boundaries are) and/or manipulated a visual image.
 We recognize the image above in its frame as a work of art signed by the artist.
 Frame it and claim it.

 because the camera or smartphone viewfinder shows us where the boundaries will lie.

 That is exactly what a cut out frame or even our ‘finger view finder’ also does!